animal-tree/BrokenWisdoms-TheReturnofNort/1-Sam.md

       - My trauma
         - Israel birthright trip, and Jeremiah
         - Clicking their healing pens three times
+        - In black and white
+        - The machinery behind the curtain
+        - Who was the Wonderful Malpractice of Oz?
+        - Wicked "which study?" of the West
         - International date, suicide attempt, and literally-self-bootstrapped recovery
+          - And Erowid wasn't there, and "swim" wasn't there, and Badpill wasn't there…
     - Part 3 (University PhD advisors, University psychiatric ward janitor, University PhD committee members, University CS department Chair, University Deans)
       - Charles Venuto
       - Henry Kautz